-CICASP welcomed its first students in April 2011, and has since had numerous international students enrolled in its graduate programs, from countries diverse as the USA, Puerto Rico, Brazil, Chile, Bangladesh, India, South Korea, China, England, France, Hungary, Vietnam and Portugal.
-CICASP faculty assist international students in various ways, such as supervising research projects, providing lectures in comparative animal behavior and teaching the fundamentals of science communication, while CICASP administrators provide all aid necessary to cope with life and studies in a foreign country.
+CICASP welcomed its first students in April 2011, and has since had numerous international students enrolled in its graduate programs, from countries as diverse as the USA, Puerto Rico, Brazil, Chile, Kenya, Bangladesh, India, South Korea, China, England, France, Hungary, Vietnam and Portugal.
+CICASP faculty assist international students in various ways, such as supervising research projects, providing lectures in comparative animal behavior and teaching the fundamentals of science communication, while CICASP administrators provide all aid necessary to cope with life and academic affairs in a foreign country.

 Graduate students of the International Course in Primatology and Wildlife Research fit within the Graduate School of Science, Division of Biological Sciences, and their supervising faculty are now spread between Kyoto University's Center for the Evolutionary Origins of Human Behavior, the Wildlife Research Center, the Center for Ecoogical Research and the Kyoto University Museum.

 The Primate Research Institute (PRI) was established in 1967 and for the subsequent six decades promoted basic research synthesizing various approaches to understanding the nature of primates — including humans.
 The Center for the Evolutionary Origins of Human Behavior was established in April, 2022, following a restructuring of the Primate Research Institute.
 The center is now home to over 800 non-human primates of 16 species.